Ape Academy 2: Gameplay

 The singleplayer mode is radically different from previous games in the series, most resembling a trading card game.
 The player travels to various levels, in the form of islands, to compete against other monkeys in an assortment of minigames.
 After a set number of victories, the player can then compete against a boss character.
 This cycle is repeated for each island visited, in increasing difficulty.
 Occasionally, the player will encounter unexpected battles.
 These challenges cannot be declined.
 The objective of the game is to collect cards and coins, eventually to the point that the player can attempt to defeat the antagonist and win.
 There is also a multiplayer component which includes a "monkey-shield" that ensures the second player cannot see the player 1 cards.
 This mode requires a second PSP and game cartridge.

 Reception

-Ape Academy 2 received mixed reviews.
-It currently holds a 66 out of 100 on Metacritic.
-Game Master UK described it as "a real mixed bag, but if you really like monkeys and minigames, you might enjoy it".
+Ape Academy 2 received "average" reviews according to the review aggregation website Metacritic.
+GamesMaster described it as "A real mixed bag, but if you really like monkeys and minigames, you might enjoy it."
+In Japan, Famitsu gave it a score of one six, one eight, one six, and one eight for a total of 28 out of 40.